-This is the Telecommunications and Radiocommunications Regulator’s (TRR) first telecommunications market monitoring report (Sector report).
+This is the Telecommunications Radiocommunications and Broadcasting Regulator's (TRBR) first telecommunications market monitoring report (Sector report).
 It looks at the state of telecommunications market in Vanuatu and focuses predominantly on developments that occurred largely during the period from 2014 to 2016.
 The report also examines current trends in telecommunications markets as well as briefly looking at key events and developments in the industry since market liberalisation in 2008.

 This growth has been predominantly driven by the large increase in use of mobile technologies; with mobile phones becoming the primary mode of communication across the country, bringing deep social changes.
 This development has been stimulated by reduced access and usage costs, and greater mobile coverage created by competitive pressures as well as the ongoing reduction in handset and equipment costs driven by improvements in technology.
 These significant developments have caused mobile penetration to increase to 80% in 2016, from 12% in 2007.